sbwong/ChatAppADocs/articles/getstarted.md

     }
 }
 ```

+> [!WARNING]
+> This guide simply uses `message.execute` for demonstration purposes.
+You should spin up a new thread/process the message asynchronously!

 ### Creating the Named Connection
 So that other apps can find your name easily, you have to wrap your <xref:common.connection.IConnection> in an <xref:common.connection.INamedConnection>.
 This is a simple `String`, `IConnection` dyad.
 However, the `IConnection` this `INamedConnection` holds must be an RMI stub obtained from your IConnection instance above.